 Their structure is actually simpler than you think.
 I know that the name may not indicate this and that it may indicate that it is technical, but no. Bear with me.
 Developers make or design each site in the network to look like a legitimate independent blog.
 But what is there behind the scenes?
 What’s lying there is how they are all actually connected.
 Do you smell the manipulation here?
 Because I certainly do.
 Private blog networks (PBNs) use a huge amount of domains, mostly expired ones that used to have a high domain authority.
 That is, to manipulate search engines into thinking how they’re linking to reputable sites and help themselves increase their search rankings in no time.

 Sounds sketchy enough?
 I am not trying to make you hate; I am simply giving you what you need to have a full understanding of this whole method.
 In order to know whether its actually worth risking the fact that your site might receive a big, fat Google penalty or not.
-Why do people use PBNs though?
+Why do people use PBNs, though?
 Like I said before, the main objective of this Zigzagged method is that it manipulates search engines into thinking that you have natural backlinks from reputable websites and helps yourself in ranking higher.
 Common uses include improving the visibility of an e-commerce site, blog, or business by driving up its position on Google.
 However, while the short-term gains can be tempting, there are real risks, especially if Google catches on.
 So, are PBNs worth it?
 That’s something every SEO specialist must weigh carefully.

 Examples to Help You Understand Why Some People Use PBNs